TsaiYK/GeneticAlgorithm/README.md

 # GeneticAlgorithm
-Single-objective optimization by the genetic algorithm
+Single-objective optimization by the genetic algorithm for AERO 604 HW6